Nurse Betty: Plot

 In Los Angeles, Betty tries to get a job as a nurse while looking for her long-lost "ex-fiancé".
-She is turned down because she has no résumé or references, but when she saves a young shooting victim's life with a technique she learned from the show, the hospital offers her a job in the pharmacy but forbids her to touch any more patients.
+She is turned down because she has no resume or references, but when she saves a young shooting victim's life with a technique she learned from the show, the hospital offers her a job in the pharmacy but forbids her to touch any more patients.
 Despite her position, Betty becomes popular with patients and their families.
 She ends up living with Rosa, the older sister of the young man she helped earlier, in gratitude for saving his life.
 Rosa is also a legal secretary and offers to help Betty find her surgeon boyfriend.
 She learns from a colleague that "David" is a soap opera character, and goes to the pharmacy window to confront Betty.
 Thinking her friend is jealous, Betty is impervious to the revelation.

 Betty's lawyer supplies tickets to a charity function where George McCord, the actor portraying David, will be appearing.
 Betty meets George at the function.
-George is inclined to dismiss her as an overimaginative fan, but something about her compels him to talk to her.
-He begins to think that Betty is an actress determined to get a part on A Reason to Love, so he decides to play along.
+George is inclined to dismiss her as an over-imaginative fan, but something about her compels him to talk to her.
+He begins to think that Betty is an actress determined to get a part in A Reason to Love, so he decides to play along.
 After three hours of her "staying in character", he takes her home.
 George begins falling in love with Betty, and he and his producer decide to bring her onto the show as a new character: Nurse Betty.
-When Betty arrives on set, she falls out of her fantasy world back into real life.
+When Betty arrives on set, she falls out of her fantasy world and into real life.
 After two failed takes, she realizes that she is on a set and that the people she thought were real are just characters.
 George confronts her and Betty walks out.

 Back at Rosa's house, Betty is telling her roommate what happened when the two hitmen walk in and take Betty and Rosa hostage at gunpoint.
 Charlie and Wesley tie up the two women and are subsequently interrupted by Roy and Sheriff Ballard, who have also tracked down Betty.
 A standoff ensues until Ballard pulls a gun from an ankle holster and shoots Wesley dead, who is revealed to be Charlie's son.
 Charlie decides not to kill Betty and commits suicide in the bathroom.
-George offers Betty a job on the show.
-She appears in 63 episodes and takes a vacation in Rome.
+George apologizes to Betty and offers her a job on the show, while Roy and Rosa become a couple.
+Betty appears in 63 episodes of A Reason to Love and takes a vacation in Rome.
 Betty later plans to pursue nursing as a career.